HomeDirectoriesHow Small Businesses Can Dominate Their Local Market

 How Small Businesses Can Dominate Their Local Market

-Think of market analysis as detective work, but instead of solving crimes, you’re solving the puzzle of customer behaviour and market opportunities.
+Think of market analysis as detective work, except instead of solving crimes, you’re solving the puzzle of customer behaviour and market opportunities.
 The businesses that skip this step are the ones still wondering why their brilliant product isn’t flying off the shelves.

 Did you know?
 According to the National Federation of Independent Business, small business owners consistently rank understanding their market as one of their top challenges, yet only 23% have a documented market analysis strategy.